frizyrusty/Google_Coursera/Crash_Course_on_Python/Module_2/Practice_quiz_Expressions_and_variables.md

-## Module 1 challenge: Hello Python!
+## Practice quiz: Expressions and variables

 **1. This code is supposed to display the equation 2 + 2 = 4 on the screen, but there is an error.
 Find the error in the code and fix it, so that the output displays the equation.**